FudanSELab/ClassEval/README.md

 * fields: the fields defined in the class_constructor.

-In addition, to facilitate the assessment and generation of method-level code, we also provide detailed information for each method in the "methods_info" field, including:
+Detailed information for each method in the "methods_info" field, including:

 * method_name: the method signature.